 - add more or continue on

-- write down the name of the oil used and number of drops
+- write down the name of the oil used and the number of drops

 - Take the next scent and repeat as above until you have added the approximate number of drops.
 Feel free to add more or less to create the desired fragrance.

 - When you are satisfied with the fragrance that you have created, it is time to let it age.
-Place it in a cool dark location for a minimum of 48 hours, up to a month.
+Please place it in a cool dark location for a minimum of 48 hours, up to a month.

 Now that the fragrance is ready, you must dilute next.